-Before her exclusive foray into television, Beers was President of the Mark Gordon Company.
-While there, she oversaw the development and production of its feature film and television ventures, including the development of "Grey's Anatomy."
-Additionally, she produced the feature films "The Hoax," starring Richard Gere, and "Casanova," starring Heath Ledger; both films were directed by Lasse Hallström.
+Before her exclusive foray into television, Ms. Beers was President of the Mark Gordon Company.
+While there, she oversaw the development and production of its feature film and television projects, including the development of "Grey's Anatomy."
+Additionally, Ms. Beers produced the feature films "The Hoax," starring Richard Gere, and "Casanova," starring Heath Ledger; both films were directed by Lasse Hallström.

-Previously Beers was President of director Mike Newell's Dogstar Films, where she produced the films "200 Cigarettes," starring a stellar young cast that included Ben Affleck, Dave Chapelle and Kate Hudson, and "Best Laid Plans," with Reese Witherspoon.
-She also developed such films as the cult movie "High Fidelity," directed by Stephen Frears and starring John Cusack, as well as "Pushing Tin," starring Billy Bob Thornton, Cate Blanchett and Angelina Jolie, and also served as executive producer on the movies "Safe Passage," with Susan Sarandon, and "Witchhunt," starring Dennis Hopper, with producer Gale Ann Hurd.
+Previously, Ms. Beers was President of director Mike Newell's Dogstar Films, where she produced the films "200 Cigarettes," starring a stellar young cast including Ben Affleck, Dave Chappelle, and Kate Hudson, and "Best Laid Plans," starring Reese Witherspoon.
+She also developed such films as the cult movie "High Fidelity," directed by Stephen Frears and starring John Cusack, as well as "Pushing Tin," starring Billy Bob Thornton, Cate Blanchett, and Angelina Jolie.
+She also served as Executive Producer on the movies "Safe Passage," starring Susan Sarandon, and "Witchhunt," starring Dennis Hopper, with producer Gale Ann Hurd.